Sleep Deprivation

 According to a recent article published in July 2022, we are all sleep deprived at some point at all times.
 "Partial sleep loss is a common condition in many segments of our society," it says.

 Sleep deprivation is commonly found among university students, though anyone can experience it.
 Due to the stress of academic work and social obligations, they live in a sleep environment that promotes getting less sleep.
-Poor sleep quality is caused by using stimulants like alcohol and coffee and the use of mobile phones/laptops.
+Poor sleep quality is caused by stimulants like alcohol and coffee and the use of mobile phones/laptops.

 having sleep problems leads to increased risk of obstructive sleep apnea.